neil-edelman/cdoc/readme.md

  * Dependancies:
    [re2c](http://re2c.org/)
  * Caveat:
    Old\-style function support\.
 Trigraph support, \(haha\.\) Hide `const` on params when it can not affect function calls\.
 Documentation on functions should be added to documentation on prototypes with the same \(similar\) prototype\.
 Links to non\-documented code which sometimes doesn't show up, work without error, and create broken links\.
-80\-characters _per_ line limit, [https://xxyxyz\.org/line\-breaking/](https://xxyxyz.org/line-breaking/), \(needs buffering\.\) Eg, fixme with no args disappears; we should NOT check if the string is empty\. `foo.c:221` : space where it shouldn't be\.
-Why? @throws relax constriants on having something there\.
-Markdown doesn't allow any brackets within links/images but html does; provide a separate escape table? \(Not likely; no brackets\.
-Fixed\.\)
+80\-characters _per_ line limit, [https://xxyxyz\.org/line\-breaking/](https://xxyxyz.org/line-breaking/), \(needs buffering\.\) Eg, fixme with no args disappears; we should NOT check if the string is empty for these values\. `foo.c:221` : space where it shouldn't be\.
+Why?

  ## <a id = "user-content-summary" name = "user-content-summary">Function Summary</a> ##